AnnaWysocki/stim/README.md

 #### ARVector

-A list of vectors (1 for each Stability Informed Model that was estimated) with the values for the auto-regressive effects.

 A list of vectors with the values for each auto-regressive effect.
 Each vector corresponds to one of the estimated Stability Informed Models.